PROCertification® is the roofing industry's official badge of excellence.

 Membership

-For NRCA to truly be effective, it has been determined membership growth is critical.
-NRCA will seek to unify the entire roofing industry by using growth models that are inclusive and allow all roofing stakeholders to join its efforts to improve the professional reputation of the entire roofing industry.
-NRCA's ability to drive any message will be directly related to its membership footprint.
-Growth is critical for driving a message that penetrates.
+For NRCA to truly be effective, membership growth is critical.
+NRCA will seek to unify the roofing industry by using growth and engagement methods that are inclusive and allow all roofing stakeholders to join its efforts.
+NRCA’s ability to remain a home for craftsmen into the future requires it to be welcoming, engaging and inclusive for all in the industry.

 Publications

-Professional Roofing in its print, digital and online editions is the most widely read and respected magazine in the roofing industry.
-As such, its influence can be an effective vehicle for driving a consistent, unified message.
+Professional Roofing in its print and digital editions is the most widely read and respected magazine in the roofing industry.
+As such, its influence is wide and can be an effective vehicle for driving a consistent, unified message.

 Yet NRCA produces many other communication vehicles.
-Technical documents, For Members Only newsletter, Industry Issue Updates, electronic communications along with many others can all be used in this effort.
+Social media, technical documents, Industry Issue Updates, electronic communications along with many others can all be used in this effort.

 Technical

 Minimizing risk and improving the quality experience for customers requires engagement with virtually every stakeholder involved in a roofing project.
-NRCA regularly works with designers, consultants, manufacturers, government and independent agencies such as ASTM International, building code bodies, FM Global, etc., to ensure its members are equipped with the most current information available.
+NRCA regularly works with designers, consultants, manufacturers, government and independent agencies such as ASTM International, building code bodies, FM Global, etc., to ensure its members are equipped with the most current information available and that contractors’ needs and voices are represented before these entities.

-Risks such as roof system failures, roof leaks, poor workmanship, manufacturing and/or design errors can sully a reputation faster than anything.
-NRCA's technical department exists to support NRCA members by thoroughly understanding the technical issues they face and along with committed volunteers serving on various technical committees, continually update an array of technical manuals and reports.
+Risks such as roof system failures, roof leaks, poor workmanship, manufacturing and/or design errors can quickly sully a reputation.
+NRCA’s technical department exists to support NRCA members by thoroughly understanding the technical issues they face and along with committed volunteers serving on various technical committees, continually update an array of technical manuals and reports.

 Keeping lines of communication open and transparent with industry partners improves quality and reduces job-site mistakes.
 For example, translating technical documents into more languages can serve to improve on-site quality.
 Working together brings excellent results.